FIRPTA Attorney

 Who Does FIRPTA Apply to?

-A Foreign Person is a nonresident alien individual, a foreign partnership, foreign trust, foreign estate, or foreign corporation that did not elect to be treated as a domestic corporation.
-Not all non-U.S. citizens qualify as “Foreign Persons,” such as resident alien individuals.
+A “Foreign Person” under FIRPTA is defined as a nonresident alien individual, a foreign partnership, foreign trust, foreign estate, or foreign corporation that did not elect to be treated as a domestic corporation.
+It’s important to note that not all non-U.S. citizens qualify as “Foreign Persons.”
+For example, resident alien individuals are exempt from FIRPTA regulations.

 Buyers do not have to withhold taxes if they receive a certification from the seller that states, under penalties of perjury, that the seller is a non-foreign person.
+An experienced FIRPTA lawyer can help verify the proper documentation to ensure compliance.

 ON WHAT TYPE OF UNITED STATES PROPERTY DOES FIRPTA APPLIES?